Instructions for International Students

 - Ball State University IEI: successful completion of Level 6

-- Completion of a prior degree or the successful completion of 30 or more credit hours of coursework (one academic year) at a regionally accredited institution in the United States or any English speaking country; or an earned diploma from a high school in the United States
+- Completion of a prior degree at a regionally accredited institution in the United States or an English speaking country.

 For TOEFL and GRE submission through ETS, please, use Indiana State University’s code: 1322.